Humanizer for German: Why AI Text Detection Is Language-Specific

 | Miscalibrated epistemic confidence | MEDIUM | Swings between over-assertion ("grundlegend verändert", "zweifellos") and over-hedging ("scheint möglicherweise", "könnte eventuell") |

 LLMs hide the actor behind passive voice and subjectless sentences.
 They stack conditionals where a direct statement would do.
 Most telling: the swing between over-assertion ("revolutionary", "without doubt") and over-hedging ("seems possibly", "could perhaps") within the same paragraph.
+When sources are missing, they often add another tell: plausible filler where the text should simply say the point is not documented.

 Patterns 32–34 were adapted from upstream PR #39.
 Patterns 35–38 were adapted from upstream PR #67.
 Patterns 39–41 are from v3.1, adapted from upstream PRs #79, #80, #84, #85, #94, #96.
 All have German-specific phrasing and examples.